gyanz/pydsstools/README.md

 About pydsstools
 ===

 pydsstools is an experimental Cython based Python library to manipulate [HEC-DSS](http://www.hec.usace.army.mil/software/hec-dssvue/) database file.
 It supports regular/irregular time-series, paired data series and spatial grid records.
-Currently, this library works with Python 3.6+ 64-bit on Windows machine.
-Future release will support Ubuntu LTS.
+Currently, this library works with 64-bit Python 3.6 and 3.7 on Windows machine and Python 3.6 on Ubuntu 18.04.2.

 About HEC-DSS <sup>[1]</sup>
 ===